smaurya01/demo-neat/Setup/neat_installation_setup.md

 - The setup flow may ask whether to install the Model Compiler.
 Install it only if you plan to compile or quantize models locally.
 - The screenshots below walk through each setup prompt.
 The SDK/container image name may be different on your machine.

-**Repeat-run shortcut:** *For the second and later runs, use the same setup command below, but when you reach setup prompt 6, press `n`.
-After setup completes, continue to Step 5 and attach VS Code to the running SDK container.*
+**Repeat-run shortcut:** *For the second and later runs, use the same setup command below, but when you reach setup prompt 6, press `n` to use existing container instead of creating a new one.
+After setup completes, continue and attach VS Code to the running SDK container.*

 ---